Species Introduction

 Q: How do I properly acclimatise Striped Silver Dollars to my aquarium?

-Acclimatising your Striped Silver Dollars is essential to reduce stress and prevent shock.
-Begin by floating the sealed bag containing the fish in your aquarium for about 15 to 20 minutes.
-This allows the water temperature to equalise.
-After this period, gradually introduce small amounts of aquarium water into the bag every 5 minutes for about an hour.
-This step helps the fish adjust to the water chemistry.
-Finally, gently transfer the fish into the tank using a net, discarding the bag water to avoid introducing any potential contaminants.
-This method ensures a smoother transition for your new aquatic companions.
+Acclimatising Striped Silver Dollars is essential to reduce stress and ensure a smooth transition to their new home.
+Begin by floating the sealed bag in the aquarium for about 15-20 minutes to equalise the temperature.
+After this, gradually introduce small amounts of aquarium water into the bag every 5 minutes for approximately 30-60 minutes.
+This process helps the fish adjust to the new water parameters.
+Finally, gently net the fish and place them into the tank, discarding the bag water to prevent introducing contaminants.

 ✓ Expert Tip